Updated March 21, 2023

+The following article provides an outline for IoT Software.
 IoT is about [Internet + (Sense and Communication)].
 Things of things are connected through the internet.
-Let’s take the example of Mi fitness band- To use this band user should install the Mi-fit app to connect to a phone.
-Band calculates total hours of sleep, a number of calories burn, heart rate monitoring and sleep analysis.
+Let’s take the example of the Mi fitness band- To use this band, a user should install the Mi-fit app to connect to a phone.
+Band calculates total hours of sleep, the number of calories burn, heart rate monitoring, and sleep analysis.
 Users can see all the information on mobile phones.
 Every device, area, software, and sensor are connected, and we can access it through phone or computer.

-- E-learning- we can get knowledge of any subject, technology through the internet.
-We can learn anything from scratch to expert level.
+- E-learning- we can get knowledge of any subject, technology, through the internet.
+We can learn anything from scratch to the expert level.